Planar digraphs without large acyclic sets: Abstract

 \section{Abstract}

-Given a directed graph, an acyclic set is a set of vertices inducing a subgraph with no directed cycle.
-In this note we show that there exist oriented planar graphs of order $n$ for which the size of the maximum acyclic set is at most $\lceil \frac{n+1}{2} \rceil$, for any $n$.
-This disproves a conjecture of Harutyunyan and shows that a question of Albertson is best possible.
+Given a directed graph, an acyclic set is a set of vertices inducing a directed subgraph with no directed cycle.
+In this note we show that for all integers $n\geq g\geq 3$, there exist oriented planar graphs of order $n$ and digirth $g$ for which the size of the maximum acyclic set is at most $\lceil \frac{n(g-2)+1}{g-1} \rceil$.
+When $g=3$ this result disproves a conjecture of Harutyunyan and shows that a question of Albertson is best possible.

 \newenvironment{proof}{ \textbf{Proof}}{ $\Box$ }

 [1]{#1}